Upper School Blog

 The Fibonacci Sequence is perhaps one of the most fascinating mathematical beauties of the world.
 The patterns are spectacular, and our Grade 7 students explored the Golden Ratio in various fields, including botany, art, nature, DNA, and human anatomy!

-Our students began by looking at the Fibonacci numbers and discovering for themselves the pattern.
+Our 7th grade students began by looking at the Fibonacci numbers and discovering for themselves the pattern.
 Many quickly recognized the addition pattern, while others found other intriguing relationships between the numbers.
 They explored the sequence in pine cones and were fascinated!
 They divided each consecutive number by the previous one, uncovering the Golden Ratio.
 As they progressed, they consistently noted the ratio of approximately 1.6.
 The students went on to graph the relationship of the Fibonacci Sequence with the ratio that they discovered.

-Next, students examined art and architecture, from Leonardo da Vinci's Renaissance paintings to the Taj Mahal.
+Our students also examined art and architecture, from Leonardo da Vinci's Renaissance paintings to the Taj Mahal.
 This was especially relevant for one of our students who is researching Renaissance Art for her independent project.
 Our students were intrigued by the consistent ratio of 1.6 in both art and architecture.
 They then searched for the Golden Ratio in everyday rectangles, measuring windows, door knobs, and books to find objects that also display this ratio.

 The connections to anatomy were also fascinating to our students.
 Some measured the distance from their elbow to their fingertips and from their elbow to their wrist, revealing another instance of the Golden Ratio.
 They considered the spiral of the cochlea, and they even calculated that the dimensions of DNA also reflect the Golden Ratio, measuring 34 Angstroms long by 20.4 Angstroms wide.
 Our students discovered these DNA dimensions in Watson and Crick's 1953 publication, “A Structure for Deoxyribose Nucleic Acid”, which was printed for them to peruse.